"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

 Rather than simply entrusting the production of the book to an editor, Fujikawa himself had an objective view of his ideal finished product

 "If it sells a lot, it might bring in some income.
-But even if it doesn't sell in large numbers, I wanted it to be a cutting-edge book that will remain in the hands of future generations.
+But even if it doesn't sell in large numbers, I wanted it to be a book that's unique and stands out for future generations.

-Even if only a few people find it interesting, I think the content will be quite appealing to those who are receptive to it."
+Even if only a few people find it interesting, I think it's the kind of content that will really resonate with those who do accept it."

-Only someone who has experienced the harshness of mountaineering and the vastness of the mountains firsthand, and who understands the passion and effort that Fujikawa puts into it, could write this.
+can only be written by someone who has experienced the harshness of mountaineering, understood the vastness of the mountains firsthand, and who has truly grasped the passion and effort Fujikawa puts into facing them.

-"I used to work a lot for skiing magazines, so there are a lot of editors who only look at the skiing aspect of it, but there are few editors who look at my activities as a whole, including my time in the mountains.
+"I used to work a lot for ski-related magazines, so there are plenty of editors who only look at the skiing aspect, but there are few editors who look at my activities as a whole, including mountaineering.

-In that sense, it's easy for me to explain.
-It's not too far away, but not too close either.
-I think that just the right distance helped it achieve the style I envisioned."
+In that sense, it's easier for me to explain things.
+Not too far away, not too close.
+I think that good distance is what resulted in the style I envisioned."

 "It sounds like a boastful story, so I couldn't have written it myself.
 I think it was good that Yokoo-san wrote it from a third-party perspective."